What is a Pharm.D.?

 - Supplemental application: You will receive a confirmation email after submitting payment for your supplemental application, which will serve as confirmation that your application was received.

 Do I have to apply to Undergraduate Admissions as well as the UNC Eshelman School of Pharmacy?

 No. All applicants first submit an application through PharmCAS and then a supplemental application through the UNC Eshelman School of Pharmacy.

 When will I be notified of acceptance?

-After your application is complete and you have been interviewed, the Admissions Committee makes its decision.
-Admission decisions cannot be made without PCAT scores.
-All offers are conditional based on completion of your remaining prerequisite science and math courses with scores of C minus or better.
+After your application is complete and you have been interviewed, the Admissions Committee will make its decision.
+All offers are conditional based on completion of your remaining prerequisite courses with scores of C minus or better and receipt of official PCAT scores.
 You must also provide the required health documentation.
 Applicants are usually notified of our admissions decision no later than mid-March.

 If admitted, can I defer my admission?